kennystrawnmusic/WakeUp/README.md

 1. Open the Dev Editor, then "Menu -> Git Clone"
 2. Right-click "WakeUp [master]" in the resulting left side pane, then click "Bower Install" to install the Bower dependencies
+3. Right-click "WakeUp [master] again, then click "Refactor for CSP" to make sure the dependencies take CSP compliance into account
-3. Click the Run (Play) button to load and run the app
+4. Click the "Run" (looks sort of like a Play button) to test the app